TeaTung/Business_Social_Network_Flutter_App/README.md

 if error occur, try:

-> git --set-upstream ogrin [Name of branch that you are working]
+> git --set-upstream origin [Name of branch that you are working]

 ![image](https://user-images.githubusercontent.com/67773933/115964299-ff58b300-a54d-11eb-8901-afe6b8d72c47.png)

 #Step 9: Access Github.com and create pull request

-#Bước 10: Check branch have pushed or not.
+#Step 10: Check branch have pushed or not.
 If anything go wrong you can't not see your branch as remote branch
 > git branch -a

-#Bước 11: Before want to begin new section, ask Duong Tung check everything before update code
+#Step 11: Before want to begin new section, ask Duong Tung check everything before update code
 > git fetch --prune

 Check all branch again